seenws/gram.en/README.md

   <NP agr> = <VP agr> ! "subject-verb agreement" fix: agree-verb
 ```

 The `!` annotation makes a constraint diagnosable: if strict parsing fails but relaxing that equation yields a parse, the equation becomes the explanation and the `fix:` strategy generates repair candidates.
-Feature declarations act as a load-time type discipline — `<num>=sgular` is rejected when the grammar loads, not silently never-unified.
+Feature declarations act as a load-time type discipline: `<num>=sgular` is rejected when the grammar loads, not silently never-unified.

 | Form | Meaning |
 |---|---|